 3. Increase the shelf life

 - GMOs are designed to increase the shelf life of perishable food commodities.

 - This genetic modification enables the farmers to avoid postharvest losses due to the enhanced perishability time of particular food items.

 - Further, it is much easier to distribute food to far-off places within the country or in other parts of the world, thereby raising the economic gains for the state.

 4. Minimize resource usage

-- GMOs use lesser resources as compared to NON-GMOs.
+- GMOs use fewer resources as compared to non-GMOs.

 5. Tackle drought

 - GMOs are designed to tackle drought problems so that the plants grow well in drought conditions or need less water for growth.